Generative patterns: Just-in-time Strategy Deployment

 Notes & References

-References below are additional to those given on these pages:
+References below are additional to those collected together on these pages:

 - Recommended reading (Right to Left) - adapted from Right to Left (2019)